small-seven/sasmask/README.md

 ```
 The default arguements are set in `config.py`.
 If need to try other parameters, please modify it directly.

-ps: download the pretrained via the above link and create a new folder `checkpoint` in the project, and inside the `checkpoint`, create two folders, i.e., `face_models` and `style_models`.
+ps: 1. download the pretrained models via the above link and create a new folder `checkpoint` in the project, and inside the `checkpoint`, create two folders, i.e., `face_models` and `style_models`.
 Put the face model into the `face_models` folder and the style model into the `style_models` folder.
+2. download the files in `data` folder, create a `data` folder in the project and unzip the lfw data in the `data` folder.
+The lfw dataset are from the lfw official website.

 # Reference
 If you find our paper/this repo useful for your research, please consider citing our work: